OfficeDev/open-xml-docs/docs/how-to-change-the-fill-color-of-a-shape-in-a-presentation.md

 localization_priority: Normal
 ---

-# How to: Change the fill color of a shape in a presentation (Open XML SDK)
+# Change the fill color of a shape in a presentation (Open XML SDK)

 This topic shows how to use the classes in the Open XML SDK 2.5 to change the fill color of a shape on the first slide in a presentation